 I visited the Delta County Fair which was happening in Hotchkiss while I was in town.
 There I witnessed a whole lot of cuteness in cowboy boots.

-When Ryan got to town we visited one of his favorite spots in the valley, Black Bridge Winery at Orchard Valley Farms.
+When Ryan got to town we visited one of his favorite spots in the valley, Black Bridge Winery at Orchard Valley Farms, he was a very happy boy.

 While Ryan visited, we took a field trip to the Black Canyon of the Gunnison.
 This is one of the few posed shots we took during the trip.